-The treatment of choice for the vast majority of patients with CD, regardless of etiology, is injection of botulinum toxin (BoNT).
-Other interventions or medications may be offered to patients who fail to respond to BoNT.
+The treatment of choice for the vast majority of patients with CD, regardless of etiology or pattern, is injection of botulinum toxin (BoNT).
+Other interventions or medications may be considered and or offered to patients who fail to respond to BoNT.

-- BoNT: Injection of BoNT is considered first-line treatment.
-Both BoNT serotype-A (abobotulinumtoxinA, incobotulinumtoxinA, onabotulinumtoxinA) and serotype-B (rimabotulinumtoxinB) carry US FDA approval for treatment of CD.
+- Both BoNT serotype-A (abobotulinumtoxinA, incobotulinumtoxinA, onabotulinumtoxinA) and serotype-B (rimabotulinumtoxinB) carry US FDA approval for treatment of CD.
 FDA approvals for additional products are likely.
 BoNT- A is reported to have a slightly better side effect profile compared to B.

 - Other treatments:

-- Oral medications: For patients with suspected genetic causes of CD a trial of dopamine is indicated.
-Other than this, the use of oral medications is typically limited to use in patients who remain symptomatic despite optimization of BoNT.
-Options include anticholinergics, dopaminergic or dopamine blocking agents.
-A positive response to oral medications is low and or variable and often limited by side effects.
+- Oral medications: A trial of L-dopa is recommended for patients with suspected genetic causes of dystonia including CD.
+In general, the use of oral medications is typically limited to patients whose symptoms are not adequately managed with BoNT alone.
+Oral medication options include anticholinergics, dopaminergic or dopamine blocking agents.
+A positive response to oral medications is low and/or variable and often limited by side effects.
 Oral medications can also be used in between BoNT injections which is typically performed every 3 months.

 - Surgical Procedures